neuronsimulator/nrn/docs/hoc/modelspec/programmatic/linmod.rst

-        If some y variables correspond to membrane potential, the corresponding initial values in the y0 vector are ignored and the initial values come from the values of v during the normal :func:`finitialize` call.
+        If some y variables correspond to membrane potential, the corresponding initial values in the y0 vector are ignored and the initial values come from the values of v during the normal :hoc:func:`finitialize` call.
 If you change the value of v after finitialize, then you should also change the corresponding y values if the linear system involves derivatives of v.